-The previous results reveal a clear health advantage for new immigrants in terms of birth outcomes.
-Upon arrival to Spain, newborns to Ecuadorian mothers are 90-85 grams heavier than those born no native women in Spain, and 60-63 grams heavier than those who stayed in Ecuador.
-While I cannot precisely estimate the contribution of selection to the health gap, the comparison between newly arrived immigrants to Spain from different ethnic origins suggests that Ecuadorian immigrants were positively selected in terms of birth outcomes.
+Overall, the previous results reveal a health advantage for children born to new Ecuadorian immigrants in Spain.
+Upon arrival, newborn babies are 99-84 grams heavier than those born to natives, and 64-48 grams heavier than those left behind.
+While I cannot precisely estimate the contribution of selection to these results, the comparison between similar newly arrived immigrants from different geographical origins suggests that Ecuadorian immigrants are positively selected in health.